Hate Crime Support

 Wellbeing Support

 The Wellbeing Team offer short-term emotional support for managing difficult feelings which you may be having.
 You can self-refer to the team for support or attend their drop-in service.
 The Wellbeing Team operate Monday-Friday within usual office hours and are not a crisis service.
-If you need help now please click here for support options available to you.
+I The drop-in can also be accessed by students not on our York campus by calling the Wellbeing Team on 01904876760 between 1pm and 3.30pm.

 Spectrum.Life